CZ-NIC/yangson/docs/instance.rst

   identifier`\ s.
 * :class:`InstanceIdParser`: Parser for :term:`instance identifier`\ s.

-The module defines the following exceptions:
+This module also defines the following exceptions:

 * :exc:`InstanceException`: Base class for exceptions related to operations on instance nodes.